 Teaching lessons in an English language lab gives you the opportunity to come up with a number of creative ways to teach your students.
 Since everyone in the class has access to a computer, you can bring various programs or websites into your lesson with ease.

 So, what are some quality English language lab resources?

 - FluentU: Check out FluentU’s assignments and resources that transform authentic English content into language learning experiences.
-Your students will get entertaining English-language videos, including movie trailers, news, inspiring talks and more, that come with clickable captions and built-in learning activities and quizzes.

 Another bonus is that FluentU’s content is fresh and up to date, meaning you don’t have to worry about trying to explain obscure pop culture references from material more than a decade old.